 It’s important to create the most comfortable working environment to suit you.
 Working for longer periods of time while sitting or standing in a bad or uncomfortable position can cause neck and back injuries as well as other serious health problems.
 Find out what you can do to create an ergonomic workspace, and learn about the different quality tests we carry out and the materials we use.
 What’s an ergonomic workspace?
 Ergonomics is about designing products or environments to make them safe and comfortable for people to use.
-An ergonomic workspace is one that is customised to your personal needs, allowing you to work in a comfortable and safe way.
+An ergonomic workspace is one that is customized to your personal needs, allowing you to work in a comfortable and safe way.

 We want to help you achieve an ergonomic working environment that suits you and promotes good health.
 This means adjusting the workspace to your needs, adopting an ergonomic position and keeping as mobile as possible.
 The human body is made to move, so ideally, your workspace should give you the choice of sitting, standing and leaning, allowing you to change positions often.
 And if you feel good at work, you will work better.

-Choosing the right chair, desk, monitor or lamp can help create a comfortable working environment, but it cannot correct a bad posture.
+Choosing the right chair, desk, monitor or lamp can help create a comfortable working environment, but it cannot correct bad posture.
 Make sure you adopt a good posture when sitting or standing for longer periods to avoid injury.
 Here are some tips on how to create a comfortable workspace.

 You should be able to stretch your legs under the table and turn 90° to the left and right for freedom of flexibility.
-The hips and knees should be at an angle of approx 95-100° with your feet flat on the floor.
+The hips and knees should be at an angle of approx. 95-100° with your feet flat on the floor.
 HEIGHT Choose a height-adjustable chair.
 When standing, the highest point of the seat should be just below your knee cap.
 You should aim for an even distribution of weight.
 Raise your chair if you feel pressure near the back of your seat, but if you feel pressure near the front of your seat, you should lower your chair.
 This will improve the circulation of blood and reduce the risk of swelling.
 SEAT TILT Use the seat tilt to lock a position and to improve your comfort.
 It will affect the distribution of weight and can provide better stability and support when you need it.
 A tilt of 5° is recommended.

 LUMBAR SUPPORT A chair with lumbar support will relieve the small of your back from tension caused by tiredness.
 The tilt of the back support should allow you to sit with your upper body slightly reclined (recommended 110°).
 ARMRESTS Armrests can provide support for the upper part of your forearms, and reduce the stress on your shoulders and back.
 Make sure that the armrests do not prevent the chair from being drawn close to the desk, nor restrict natural movements.
 Also keep in mind that soft armrests will be more comfortable for your elbows.